lrq3000/csg_dicoms_anonymizer/README.rst

 The first goal is to remove the patient's name and replace by a pseudonym in both dicoms and a demographics csv file, but it also takes care of deleting other structures potentially containing identifiable information such as fields (eg, patient's phone number) and files (pdf, txt, csv, etc), via configurable blacklists.

+**WARNING: this project is not maintained anymore and is not fully compatible with Python 3.
+Please see alternative softwares if you want to ensure anonymization.**

 |Screenshot|

 It runs under Python 2.7 (it was not tested nor developped with compatibility with Python 3 in mind, although it might work with some slight changes).